Let’s find what you’re looking for. Search our resources, blog, pages, and any other content on our website.

-A business continuity plan ensures that your business can operate without interruption.
+A business continuity plan ensures your business can operate without interruption.
 To do that, you need access to your systems.
 For example, your customer service representatives need access to the order system, and your salespeople need to access their CRM.
-If all your business systems are on premises, the tornado just eliminated your ability to get things done.
+If all your business systems are on premises, a tornado can eliminate your ability to get things done.

-- Responsive Restore and Recovery.
-When your on-premise systems are back up and running, it’s easy to restore and recover your data from the cloud.
+Once your on-premise systems are back up and running, the cloud makes restoring and recovering any lost data easy.
 And, if you’re facing a long recovery period for your own facilities, your cloud provider can replicate files to a different location and ensure your hybrid and remote work employees have access to necessary data.

-- Cost Effectiveness.
-Traditionally, business continuity plans are often expensive, requiring the capacity to support all of your organization’s business data.
+Traditionally, business continuity plans are expensive, requiring the capacity to support all of your organization’s data.
 Those plans often call for costly remote production centers.
 When the cloud is involved, you can pick and choose the most critical capabilities to recreate elsewhere until your facilities are available.

-- Seamless Backup.
 Cloud-based data backup is highly reliable and a necessity for companies supporting hybrid and remote work arrangements.
-Additionally, it can be scheduled outside of normal business hours to avoid interrupting your operation.
+Additionally, it can be scheduled outside of normal business hours to avoid interrupting your operations.

-- Reliability.
 Cloud providers are experts at keeping their systems operating, and the chance of a backup failure or data loss is exceptionally low.
-They’re also in a position to use the latest cyber security practices, which often are better than those you can implement yourself.
+They’re also in a position to use the latest cyber security practices, which are often better than those you can implement yourself.

-- Cloud Providers Follow Regulations.
-If you operate in a regulated industry such as financial or healthcare, you need to comply with data security regulations.
-Cloud providers are bound by the same regulations, relieving you of the burden of ensuring that you avoid non-compliance penalties.
+If you operate in a regulated industry such as finance or healthcare, you need to comply with data security regulations.
+Cloud providers are bound by the same regulations, relieving you of the burden of ensuring your business and your remote work initiatives remain compliant.